In 8 mansions feng shui, a person is either classified in the East or west house group.

-If the married couple considers buying a a Sun house that sits on SE and faces NW, then it would overwhelmingly favor the husband while the luck of the wife would be decimated as such a house will bring her no luck at all.
+If the married couple considers buying a a Sun house that sits on southeast and faces northwest, then it would overwhelmingly favor the husband while the luck of the wife would be decimated as such a house will bring her no luck at all.

 But keeping in mind that there is a early heaven trigram arrangement, the solution is simpler than you think.

 Since Chien, which is the trigram of the wife, is located at the north according to the early heaven trigram arrangement, and north is one of the favorable directions of the husband, a Li house that sits on south and faces north would harmonize their different kua numbers.